Existence and convergence of the Beris-Edwards system with general Landau-de Gennes energy: Introduction

-for any $R>0$ with $R\leq R_0$. \end{theorem} For the proof of Theorem \ref{thm1}, one of the key steps is to establish Proposition \ref{prop Extension} and obtain that for a short time $T_1>0$, the strong solution to the system \eqref{RBE1}-\eqref{RBE3} with initial data $(Q_0, v_0)$ satisfies the uniform estimate:
+For the proof of Theorem \ref{thm 2}, one of the key steps is to establish Proposition \ref{prop Extension} and obtain that for a short time $T_1>0$, the strong solution to the system \eqref{RBE1}-\eqref{RBE3} with initial data $(Q_0, v_0)$ satisfies the uniform estimate:

-Here $\pi(Q_L)$ is the projection of $Q_L$ defined below in the proof of Theorem \ref{thm2}.
-The proof of Proposition \ref{prop Extension} is sophisticated and it will also play a crucial role in the proof of Theorem \ref{thm2} below.
+Here $\pi(Q_L)$ is the projection of $Q_L$ defined below in the proof of Theorem \ref{thm 3}.
+The proof of Proposition \ref{prop Extension} is sophisticated and it will also play a crucial role in the proof of Theorem \ref{thm 3} below.
 We will outline more details about it later.

 \begin{remark} It was pointed out in \cite{BE94} that \eqref{BE1}-\eqref{BE3} can be reduced to the hydrodynamic flow of the Oseen-Franks energy, known as the Ericksen-Leslie system.
 In fact, multiplying $u_j$ to \eqref{BE3} and employing $|u|^2=1$, one can check that \end{remark}